Schlaffmatthewj/Express-app/README.md

     - GET '/new', create new account
     - POST '/', adds new user to database
     - PUT '/:id', change name and email
-    - GET '/:id/edit' shows form to change user info
+    - GET '/:id/edit', shows form to change user info
     - DELETE '/:id', this user completely
     - POST '/city/:id', saves shortcut to city on profile
     - DELETE '/city/:id', this city from user profile (join table)
     - POST '/rest/:id', shows shortcut to restaurants on profile
     - DELETE 'rest/:id', this restaurant from user profile (join table)
 - GET '/search', shows all of the globally listed cities
-    - GET '/new' form for new city query
+    - GET '/new', form for new city query
+- GET '/about', this is a walkthrough of the app of web users

 ## Specs